FilipHarald/MagicAddressInput/README.md

 # 🪄 Magic Address Input for 🏗 Scaffold-ETH 2
-Can replace any usage of `scaffold-eth/components/AddressInput` but adds suggestions depending on user input.
+Can replace any usage of `scaffold-eth/components/AddressInput`, adds suggestions-dropown with relevant addresses depending on user input.

 ## Features
-TODO
+- connected wallet
+- previously connected wallets
+- any valid address entered in field
+- any successful lookup of ENS address
+- hook to add custom suggestions

 ## Installation
 ```bash